Reno Workers’ Compensation Lawyers, Washoe County, NV

 Employees who are injured due to a workplace accident are generally entitled to wage loss benefits – subject to certain caps and other conditions.
 The core benefits are:

-- The spouse (and children if no spouse) may receive temporary disability benefits
+- The spouse (and children if no spouse) may receive monthly death benefit payments

 - The family may be entitled to up to $10,000 for funeral and burial expenses.

-Employees may also be entitled to mileage reimbursement to their medical care providers and vocational rehabilitation expenses to help with obtaining a new job.
-For example, workers who did heavy physical labor may be eligible for vocational benefits to learn a clerical or technical job.
+Employees may also be entitled to mileage reimbursement to their medical care providers and vocational rehabilitation expenses to help with retraining and finding a new job.
+For example, workers who did heavy physical labor may be eligible for vocational benefits to learn a clerical or technical job if they now have work restrictions which prevent them from performing their previous job.

 Reno works may also be entitled to reopen their case if their condition worsens in certain cases.
 Our Reno workers’ compensation lawyers will explain when and how to open your case if you are eligible to reopen a claim.